Scotland Forever!

-Scotland Forever! is an 1881 oil painting by Elizabeth Butler depicting the start of the charge of the Royal Scots Greys, a British heavy cavalry regiment that charged with other British heavy cavalry at the Battle of Waterloo in 1815.
+Scotland Forever! is an 1881 oil painting by Elizabeth Butler depicting the start of the charge of the Royal Scots Greys, a Scottish heavy cavalry regiment that charged with other British heavy cavalry at the Battle of Waterloo in 1815.

 The painting has been reproduced many times and is considered an iconic representation of the battle itself, and of heroism more generally.